talmosko/thoughts/demo.md

 [add field decorators]
-> We also have decorators for each field to control its datatype and behavior.
+> We also have decorators for each field to define its datatype and behavior.

   - Indicate that we support also uuid
 ---